Offering Companionship Along Your Spiritual Journey

 Explore what silence can mean for you and your relationship with God.
 We offer a variety of silent retreat options throughout the year to suit your comfort and interest level, from a three-hour introductory retreat to overnight retreats at a convent or monastery.

-Experience 20 minutes of silent meditation followed by 40 minutes of reflective Scripture reading and conversation.
+Experience silent meditation followed by reflective Scripture reading and conversation.
 To help you in your journey, download the free Centering Prayer app available through Contemplative Outreach on Google Play or iTunes.

 Walking as a Spiritual Practice